vmware-archive/clarity/packages/eslint-plugin-clarity-adoption/docs/rules/no-clr-icon.md

-# Disallows usage of Clarity Angular icons (no-clr-icon)
+# Disallows usage of Clarity Angular icon (no-clr-icon)

-The use of Clarity Angular icons is discouraged.
-Use Clarity Core icons instead.
+The use of Clarity Angular icon is discouraged.
+Use Clarity Core icon instead.

 ## Rule Details